 The increased rail services will help enable a turn-up-and-go public transport system and ease congestion pressure on major arterial roads.

 GCG is proud to support the safe delivery of the Cross River Rail through the provision of occupational hygiene services.
-GCG’s support will include occupational hygiene program establishment, the definition of similar exposure groups, qualitative and quantitative health hazard identification and the development and undertaking of ongoing occupational exposure monitoring to validate and assess exposure control effectiveness.
+GCG’s support will include occupational hygiene program establishment, the definition of similar exposure groups, qualitative and quantitative health hazard identification, and the development and undertaking of ongoing occupational exposure monitoring to validate and assess exposure control effectiveness.

-GCG’s highly capable and qualified team, consisting of Certified Occupational Hygienists, will work with the Cross River Rail project team to provide advice around managing risks to worker health in a dynamic environment by using a real, practical and balanced approach.
+GCG’s highly capable and qualified team, consisting of Certified Occupational Hygienists, will work with the Cross River Rail project team to provide advice around managing risks to worker health in a dynamic environment by using a real, practical, and balanced approach.

 Cross River Rail is a critical public transport infrastructure project and is crucial to supporting the ongoing growth and prosperity of South East Queensland.
 GCG is committed to providing market-leading solutions to help keep workers safe, specifically in the tunnelling and mining sector.

-Cross River Rail facts and figures:
+Cross River Rail Facts and Figures

-• 2 kilometres of rail line between Dutton Park and Bowen Hills
+• 10.2 kilometres of rail line between Dutton Park and Bowen Hills

 • 9 kilometres of tunnel under the Brisbane River